 The remaining piece of the original HVRR was the Pomeroy Subdivision.
 Originally established as the Gallipolis, McArthur and Columbus Railroad in 1870, this company planned a through line from the Ohio River to Columbus.
 It purchased a graded but unbuilt-upon right-of way between Logan and Hamden, in Vinton County, but was knocked down by the Panic of 1873.
 A successor company stepped in during 1876, planning a through route to Columbus, but it too was inadequately capitalized.
 Finally, the Ohio & West Virginia Railway, incorporated in 1878, revised its plan so that the northern terminus would be at a junction with the HVRR at Oldtown, near Logan.
-Allied with the HVRR, the O&WV was able to fund and build the railroad between Oldtown and Gallipolis by 1880.
+Allied with the HVRR, the O&WV was able to fund and build the railroad between Oldtown and Gallipolis by 1880, with a branch westward from Dundas to Wellston and Jackson.